-Print Check Online requires your resolution settings be at 96 DPI.
-To change on Windows 10, you will need to close all of the programs currently running on your computer.
+Print Check Online requires your resolution settings to be at 96 DPI.
+To change on Windows 10, you will need to close all the programs currently running on your computer.
 (If you’re using a different operating system, like Mac, you should consult your manual or look up how to change DPI and page set up on Google.)
 Windows 10 users should do the following:

 Right click the desktop -> Click on “Properties” -> Click on “Advanced” -> Change DPI setting by selecting “Normal size (96 DPI)”-> Click on “Apply” -> Click “OK”

-Once your DPI is set where it needs to be, adjust your page setup, and do the following:
+Once your DPI is where it needs to be, adjust your page setup and do the following:

-Click “File”–>Click “Page Setup”–>Change the personal-size page size to “Letter”–>Change all margins to 0 (they automatically set to the minimum inches)–>Change all headers and footers to “Empty”–>Click “OK”
+Click “File”-> Click “Page Setup” -> Change the page size to “Letter” -> Change all margins to 0 (they automatically set to the minimum inches)–>Change all headers and footers to “Empty” -> Click “OK”